 Nahum's prophecy, though directed towards the powerful and cruel Assyrian capital city of Nineveh, was given to benefit Judah.
-Nahum prophesies certain destruction upon Nineveh (ch.
-2) for its scheming against God (ch.
-1) and cruelty against man (ch.
-3) so that Judah might find comfort that God will powerfully protect His people by destroying Nineveh due to His justice.
+Nahum's scheming against God (ch.
+1) will bring its destruction (ch.
+2) as seen in its cruelty against man (ch.
+3), so that Judah might find comfort that God will powerfully protect His people by destroying Nineveh due to His justice.
 The prophecy cites that irreversible destruction is decreed (ch.
 1) and described in detail (ch.
 2) because such judgment is deserved (ch.
 3) upon the formerly repentant but backslidden nation.